 Miranda finds a complex protagonist in Alexander Hamilton.
 Miranda bends a few truths, but it always results in an improved narrative.
 It finds fascinating parallels and juxtapositions in dramatic details, recurring lines, and allusions.
 Perhaps the most profound of these developments is the play’s humanizing portrait of narrator Aaron Burr: where Ron Chernow’s biography amplifies Burr’s villainy, Miranda finds a sympathetic, tragic figure.

 A literary playfulness pervades the libretto from beginning to end.
-Miranda muses on the “ten-dollar founding father without a father,” makes uncountable variations of rhymes on “Burr, sir,” and foreshadowing of Hamilton throwing away his shot in his fateful duel… and that’s just the first 3 of 46 numbers on the soundtrack!
+Miranda muses on the “ten-dollar founding father without a father”; he crafts uncountable variations of rhymes on “Burr, sir”; he foreshadows Hamilton thrown duel shot with fun wordplay… and that’s just the first 3 of 46 numbers on the soundtrack!
 A few of my favorite motifs to listen for: various uses of counting up through ten, the falling musical line when naming “Alexander Hamilton” contrasted with the rising line used to name many others, and the evolving use of “talk less; smile more.”

 The sense of invention and inverted expectations grows and grows: The use of King George as a stilted, crooning Greek chorus provides fantastic comic relief in addition to one of the musical’s catchiest “da-da-da” ditties.
 The depiction of cabinet debates as rap battles is astoundingly brilliant.
 And the empowerment given to the Schuyler sisters is a genius bit of historical incongruity (riffing on “all men are created equal,” Angelica vows to “compel [Jefferson] to include women in the sequel.”)